BenItBuhner/BenItBuhner/README.md

-- 👋 Hi, I’m @BenItBuhner
+- 👋 Hi, I’m Bennett, aka @BennettBuhner on X!
-- 👀 I’m interested in devloping Android and a skin for it.
+- 👀 I’m interested in generative AI and scaling its abilities beyond anything this world has ever seen.
-- 🌱 I’m currently learning on how to develop Android and a skin for it.
+- 🌱 I’m currently learning about ML, scaling the limits of current day LLMs, and more.
-- 💞️ I’m looking to collaborate on a custom skin for Android (9 first) called "ProUI."
+- 💞️ I’m trying to create AGI in a shoebox... or your phone.
-- 📫 How to reach me: GitHUb lol
+- 📫 How to reach me: GitHub and X

 <!---
 BenItBuhner/BenItBuhner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.